sruthisoorian/GWC-RU-WebDev-Workshop-Curriculum/README.md

 # GWC-RU-WebDev-Workshop-Curriculum
-This repo contains a curriculum by Girls Who Code - Rutgers University that teaches the fundamentals of Web Development through repl.it.
+This repo contains curriculum documents for the Fall 2020 Web Development Workshop, held by Girls Who Code - Rutgers University.